-Students intending to go onto postgraduate Chemistry studies will need to complete at least one additional course chosen from 300-level CHEM courses.
+If you are intending to go onto postgraduate Chemistry studies you will need to complete at least one additional 300-level CHEM course.

-Note that students in Chemistry are not able to complete a double major with Medicinal Chemistry.
+Note that you are not able to complete a double major with Medicinal Chemistry.

-Students currently enrolled in the Chemistry major can change to the Medicinal Chemistry major by taking CHEM 246 Introduction to Medicinal Chemistry and meeting the 300-level majoring requirements for Medicinal Chemistry.
+If you are currently enrolled in the Chemistry major you can change to the Medicinal Chemistry major by taking CHEM 246 Introduction to Medicinal Chemistry and meeting the 300-level majoring requirements for Medicinal Chemistry.

 Aotearoa New Zealand's unique mix of primary and secondary industries provides a wide choice of careers in chemistry.
 Expanding industries in Aotearoa, for example those related to new sources of energy and to the development of forestry and dairy resources, are further increasing the demand for qualified chemists.

 Aotearoa needs chemists in teaching, industry, health, and research.